AtharvTungatkar/Predict-Credit-Card-Spending-Predictive-Analytics-Competition/README.md

 It was able to reduce the score to the lowest of first 5.

 # Submission 7
-Lets try out Median use instead of Mean in the Imputer of 6 th submission
+Lets try out Median use instead of Mean in the Imputer of 6 th submission.
+The mean imputation worked better.

+# Submission 8
+STandardize variables before regression.
+Performed well but didn't beat the mean imputation with MICE in submission 6.

+# Submission 9
+Tried Ridge, worked well.
+Transformed Y then tried ridge worked poorly.

+# Submissions 11
+Polynomial degree 3 with elasticnet.
+SSubmit this

+# Submission 15
+Target encoding polynomial elastic net submit this.